Learn to lead with Cornell University's Leadership Minor!

 Students have the option to complete the Tier 4 requirement for a capstone experience by completing the leadership certificate program through Engaged Cornell.

 In your final semester at Cornell or when you are ready to complete the minor, you will enroll in LEAD 4925, Leadership Portfolio (1 credit, fall, spring).
 This requirement involves creating a digital portfolio–also called an ePortfolio–on the Digication platform.
 The template for the required content can be found on the Cornell’s Digication website.
 This will be a guided summary and reflection on your leadership experiences in each of the four tiers, particularly your experience outside of the classroom.

 You’ll use the ePortfolio to capture key critical reflections at multiple points during your journey.
 You will receive assistance and information on how to set up your ePortfolio upon being admitted into the minor.
-Below are examples of excellent ePortfolios created by recent graduates in the Leadership Minor:
+Below are examples of excellent ePortfolios created by recent graduates in the Leadership Minor (shared with their permission):